 - 2 teaspoons ginger peeled and minced

-- 1 bunch scallions chopped (separate white and green parts)
+- 1 bunch scallions chopped (white and green parts separated)

 - 2 teaspoons fermented black beans chopped